thindil/dockerada/README.md

 The base image with GNAT FSF version and gprbuild for Arm64 (aarch64) architecture.
 Based on the testing Debian release.
 If you want to use any additional library, you have to install it with suffix `:arm64`.
 Example:
 `apt install tcl-dev:arm64`.
-To use it, you will need to setup `--target=aarch64-linux-gnu`.
+To use it, you will need to set up `--target=aarch64-linux-gnu`.
 Example:

 `sudo docker run -v $(pwd):/app ghcr.io/thindil/gnat-arm64:9 bin/sh -c "gprbuild -P myproject.gpr --target=aarch64-linux-gnu"`